yangwu1227/python-for-machine-learning/README.md

 # Machine Learning with Python

 A repository for machine learning application and learning.
-To reproduce the `conda` environment:
+To reproduce the `conda` environment on macOS (`x86_64`):

 ```shell
 $ yes | conda create --name dev_env python=3.9.12